Beef Hor Fun is considered a commonly ordered Zi Char dish that is sometimes overlooked.

 Tel: +65 6254 8490

-Bee Kia Restaurant is located near a coffee shop at Thomson Road, opposite Thomson Medical Centre.
+Bee Kia Restaurant is located within a coffee shop at Thomson Road, opposite Thomson Medical Centre.

 If you noticed, almost every table would order the two signature dishes – Beef Hor Fun and Prawn Paste Chicken – which were indeed crispy on the outside and juicy on the inside.

-The meal slices were drenched in luscious black bean and cut chilli which added mild spiciness, making every mouthful rather full of flavour.
+The succulent beef slices were drenched in luscious black bean and cut chilli which added mild spiciness, making every mouthful rather full of flavour.